liqd/adhocracy4/docs/api_caching.md

 - `extprojects`
 - `plans`

+## Celery tasks

+A periodic task checks for projects that will become either active or past in the next 10 minutes.
+- schedule_reset_cache_for_projects()

+In case of projects becoming active the cache is cleared for:
+- `projects_activeParticipation`
+- `projects_futureParticipation`
+- `privateprojects`
+- `extprojects`

+in case of projects becoming past the cache is cleared for:
+- `projects_activeParticipation`
+- `projects_pastParticipation`
+- `privateprojects`
+- `extprojects`

 In production, we use django's built-in [Redis](https://docs.djangoproject.com/en/4.2/topics/cache/#redis) as cache backend (see `settings/production.py::CACHES`).
 For development and testing the cache backend is the default, that is [local memory](https://docs.djangoproject.com/en/4.2/topics/cache/#local-memory-caching).
 If you want to enable redis cache for local development, then copy the production settings to your `settings/local.py`.

+files:
+- `./meinberlin/apps/plans/api.py`
+- `./meinberlin/apps/extprojects/api.py`
+- `./meinberlin/apps/projects/api.py`
+- `./meinberlin/apps/projects/tasks.py`
+- `./meinberlin/config/settings/production.py`